Health advisory

 - Prior to travel it is also important to check whether routine vaccinations, including any boosters, are up to date.
 This includes measles-mumps-rubella (MMR), diphtheria-tetanus-whooping cough (pertussis), polio, and chickenpox (varicella) vaccines.

-- In October 2023, the Department of Health began a 12-month pilot to expand the role of community pharmacists, which included the authorisation to administer select travel and other vaccines.
-Participating pharmacists and more information can be found on the Better Health Channel - Community Pharmacist
+- In October 2023, the Department of Health began a 12-month pilot to expand the role of community pharmacists, which includes the authorisation to administer select travel and other vaccines.
+The services offered through the pilot have been extended to 30 June 2025.
+Participating pharmacists and more information can be found on the Better Health Channel – Community Pharmacist

 - Vaccination records can be checked online on MyGov through Medicare.
-The Australian Government Smart traveller also provides advice on travel health.
+The Australian Government Smartraveller also provides advice on travel health.

 For health professionals